John Collins NBA Playoffs Player Props: Hawks vs. Celtics

 John Collins Insights vs. the Celtics

-- This season, he's put up 9.3% of the Hawks' attempted field goals, as he's averaging 10.0 per contest.
+- This season, John Collins has made 5.1 shots per game, which adds up to 9.8% of his team's total makes.

-- He's attempted 3.4 threes per game, or 9.6% of his team's shots from beyond the arc this season.
+- He's taken 3.4 threes per game, or 9.6% of his team's shots from beyond the arc this season.

-- On the boards, the Celtics are ranked 18th in the NBA, conceding 44 rebounds per game.
+- Allowing 44 rebounds per contest, the Celtics are the 18th-ranked squad in the NBA.

-- Conceding 23.1 assists per game, the Celtics are the second-ranked squad in the NBA.
+- In terms of assists, the Celtics have allowed 23.1 per game, second in the league.

 John Collins vs. the Celtics